-The programme is designed to provide you with a solid technical basis in all the key areas of the modern Civil Engineering profession, through delivery of a coherent, coordinated and balanced degree programme, integrating core engineering science with practical application.
+An especially attractive aspect of the programme, is that it is designed to provide you with a solid technical basis in all the key areas of the modern Civil Engineering profession through delivery of a coherent, coordinated and balanced degree programme, integrating core engineering science with practical application.
 It will enable you to acquire a mature appreciation of the context in which engineering projects are developed.
 It will also develop your excellence in oral, written and graphical communication.
 You will be given sufficient time to explore the subject, to carry out self-organised study, and to think about the issues and challenges of the material, allowing progressively, over the four years, more time for self-directed study as a better preparation for professional practice.

 The programme covers all aspects of the very broad discipline of civil engineering, i.e. structural engineering, geotechnical engineering, environmental engineering, transport engineering, fluid dynamics, materials and systems engineering, aligning with the research sections of the Department.
 The staff in each research section are world-leading experts in their areas of civil engineering, and they have designed the vertical (year-to-year) teaching of the concepts in their specialist topic areas, assuring that there is a logical sequence of learning objectives and teaching of concepts as you progress through the programme and that the state-of-the art in each sub-area is captured.
 In each year the linkages and common themes across the different specialist topic areas will also be coordinated and emphasised 'horizontally', e.g. how dynamics of structures relates to dynamics of fluids.
 There is focus on establishing core foundational knowledge in the first two years and then moving on to more advanced, specialist knowledge in the latter two years.
-You will have a considerable amount of choice in the final two years, choosing three electives in your third year and all five of your taught modules in the final year.
-You will also choose your final year research project, which spreads over the Spring and Summer terms and is a unique opportunity to work on a specialist topic that interests you, under the supervision of a member of the academic staff in the Department.
+You will have a considerable amount of choice in the final two years, choosing three electives in your third year at Imperial and all of your taught modules in your final year at a partner institution abroad.
+You will also choose your final year research project, which is a unique opportunity to work on a specialist topic that interests you, under the supervision of the expertise of the academic staff in the partner institution.
+Your final year abroad will also give you a valuable different perspective on civil engineering topics, by learning in a different educational environment and culture.